home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 ### Handling positions updates

-To force the update of Last position and Charger position use the update_positions command on the vacuum entity_
+To force the update of Last position and Charger position use the update_positions command on the vacuum entity.

 {% raw %}